troglobit/finit/README.md

 **Inetd**

-Finit comes with an `inetd` server built-in.
+Finit comes with a built-in `inetd` server.
 No need to maintain a separate config file for services that you want to start on demand.

 All inetd services started can be filtered per port and inbound